Follow these paths to great nature experiences

 If you continue from the Planet Path through the woods to Boller Castle Gardens, you may see an oak tree which is more than 1000 years old.
 And the garden is suitable for a picnic.

 Close to the old manor park Bygholm Park, you find Bygholm Lake, where an 8 km long trail is a favourite route for exercise enthusiasts because of its idyllic location in beech forests and hilly landscape.
 The trail is ideal for a brisk walk.

 Caroline Amalie Lunden – generally referred to as Lunden – provides access to Vitus Bering Park – named after the famous Horsens explorer.

-Boller Castle Gardens is a garden Asian-inspired garden with a 1000-year-old beech tree.
+Boller Castle Gardens is a partly Asian-inspired garden with a 1000-year-old oak tree.

 Palsgaard Manor Park is one of the largest manor parks in Denmark and you may experience rare species of trees, sculptures and a beautiful old manor.

 Tips for your hike!

 Remember to dress for the season and the conditions.